elecarno/songlang/Phonology.md

 |Low||a||

 ### Construction
-- Stress is placed on the third syllable, unless the word contains only two syllables in which case the stress is placed on the last syllable.
 - Permitted codas:
   - Songlang - b, k, l, t, m, n
   - IPA - /b/, /k/, /l/, /t/, /m/, /n/